Alejogb1/job-board/blog-data/why-am-i-getting-an-attributeerror-parallelenv-object-has-no-attribute-deviceid.md

 id: "why-am-i-getting-an-attributeerror-parallelenv-object-has-no-attribute-deviceid"
 ---

-, let's unpack this `AttributeError`.
+`AttributeError`.
 It's not uncommon to run into this particular issue when dealing with environments and parallel processing, especially when using frameworks like 'stable-baselines3' or similar libraries for reinforcement learning or other parallelized computations.
 I recall a particularly frustrating project a few years back, building a multi-agent system for autonomous drones, where we encountered this exact error.
 It felt like the codebase was fighting against itself at times.

 The core of the problem lies in how the environment is structured and how parallel processing attempts to access or configure internal state.
 Specifically, `AttributeError: 'ParallelEnv' object has no attribute '_device_id'` means that an object of type `ParallelEnv`, which, as the name suggests, likely manages a collection of environments running in parallel, is trying to access an attribute called `_device_id`, and it simply doesn't exist.
 This isn't necessarily a bug in the parallelization library itself, but more often a misunderstanding of how devices are supposed to be allocated or configured within a parallelized context.